mcpar-land/bevy_fly_camera/README.md

 If you like this crate, there are some [issues](https://github.com/mcpar-land/bevy_fly_camera/issues/7) that I would love to get some help on to make it more maintainable!

+If you use this crate in a project, I'd love to know about it!
+Send me a message or just open an issue about it! ♥

 Any PRs are also welcome, though keep in mind that the project scope is intentionally tiny: A quick and dirty 3D motion camera, almost entirely intended for intermediate development steps or 3D demos.

 ---